 A: The first thing to do is to check and see if you have any device conflicts related to the IRQ, or DMA.
 If you are using Microsoft Windows, the Control Panel is a good place to start investigating the conflict.
 Please consult your operating system documentation for details.
-Secondly, slowing down the memory timing in the BIOS' chipset setup section might help the situation as well.
-Many memory modules are not suitable for high performance systems and might be the main source of your problem.
-Also check to make sure you are using a power supply that that confirms to ATX 2.01 or better.
+Secondly, check to make sure you are using an ATX 2.01 or better power supply that has a minimum of 30A on the +5V power line.
 Lastly, make sure the motherboard is receiving adequete cooling.